 Wrong!
 They just couldn’t hit the broad side of the barn and they were turning the ball over almost as often as they attempted to score.

-You put those two things together, sprinkle a lot of difference in quality even without the abnormal shooting from both sides, and you get an absolute annihilation the likes of which will probably never again be seen on an NBA floor.
+You put those two things together, sprinkle a lot of difference in quality even without the abnormal shooting from both sides, and you get an absolute annihilation the likes of which will probably never again be seen on an NBA floor (never mind, we did!).

 Margin of Victory: 65